Development guide¶

 Pre-commit hooks¶

 The pre-commit hooks ensure that files are valid and properly formatted.
-The hooks are automatically installed by running the nox -s init-dev or nox -s init commands on set up.
+The hooks are automatically installed by running the make init.

 When these hooks fail, your Git commit will be aborted.
 To proceed, stage the new modifications and proceed with your Git commit.